x-y-z/linux-1gb-thp/Documentation/userspace-api/mseal.rst

         memory range could happen.
 However, those cases should be rare.

    **Architecture support**:
-      mseal only works on 64-bit CPUs, not 32-bit CPU.
+      mseal only works on 64-bit CPUs, not 32-bit CPUs.

    **Idempotent**:
-      users can call mseal multiple times, mseal on an already sealed memory is a no-action (not error).
+      users can call mseal multiple times. mseal on an already sealed memory is a no-action (not error).

    **no munseal**